 TOBI Podhaler should be used cautiously in patients with neuromuscular disorders, such as myasthenia gravis or Parkinson’s disease, since aminoglycosides may aggravate muscle weakness because of a potential curare-like effect on neuromuscular function.

 Aminoglycosides can cause fetal harm when administered to a pregnant woman.
 Patients who use TOBI Podhaler during pregnancy, or who become pregnant while taking TOBI Podhaler, should be apprised of the potential hazard to the fetus.
-The amount of tobramycin excreted in human breast milk is unknown; a decision should be made whether to discontinue nursing or TOBI Podhaler.
+The amount of tobramycin excreted in human breast milk is unknown.
+However, systemic absorption of tobramycin following inhaled administration is expected to be minimal.
+A decision should be made whether to discontinue nursing or TOBI Podhaler.
+TOBI may cause intestinal flora alteration.
+Advise a woman to monitor the breastfed infant for loose or bloody stools and candidiasis.

-TOBI, PODHALER, PODCARE+ and the Tobi Logo are registered trademarks of BGP Products Operations GmbH, a Mylan Company.
+TOBI, PODHALER, PODCARE+, and Tobi Logo are registered trademarks of BGP Products Operations GmbH, a Viatris Company.

-MYLAN and the Mylan logo are registered trademarks of Mylan Inc.
+VIATRIS and the Viatris Logo are trademarks of Mylan Inc., a Viatris Company.